zhangyp15/MonoFlex/README.md

 CUDA_VISIBLE_DEVICES=0 python tools/plain_train_net.py --batch_size 8 --config runs/monoflex.yaml --output output/exp
 ```

-The model will be evaluated every two epochs (can be adjusted in the CONFIG) during training and you can also evaluate a checkpoint with
+The model will be evaluated periodically (can be adjusted in the CONFIG) during training and you can also evaluate a checkpoint with

 ```bash
 CUDA_VISIBLE_DEVICES=0 python tools/plain_train_net.py --config runs/monoflex.yaml --ckpt YOUR_CKPT  --eval